Global Industrial Products Manufacturer

 Price and Discount Optimization

-Simultaneously, we began identifying opportunities in improve average selling prices.
-To assess the potential volume impacts of both product and pricing changes, Accunomics developed scenario models at the market and customer level.
+Simultaneously, we began identifying opportunities to improve average selling prices.
+To assess the potential volume impact of both product and pricing changes, Accunomics developed scenario models at the market and customer level.
 Increases were piloted in smaller markets or with smaller customers.
 The successive tests helped determine the elasticity of demand for the company’s products, and revealed substantial additional value for which customers were willing to pay.
-As a result and subsequent market trends, the company was able to boost average selling prices by 30%, and increase gross profits by 73%.
+As a result and subsequent market trends, the company was able to boost average selling prices by 30%, and increase gross profit by 73%.

 The company was organized by region, with each market area requiring multiple functional specialists.
 We identified opportunities to matrix functional expertise across regions.
 This streamlined global organization model, along with dramatic productivity gains in sales and marketing, resulted in a 36% reduction in required staffing.

 Prior to launching the transformation effort, the company operated with functional financial statements and management objectives.
 Account managers and market leaders were incentivized by volume and gross margin, rather than profitability.
 Further, with over 15 different operating systems, the company lacked a consistent view of their operating results.

 We consolidated the results of the Accunomics profitability models into a single, global management operating system (MOS).
 From the President of the company through the front line sales person, everyone had the same ‘single version of the truth’ delivered through a web-based interface.
 Sales Reps were able to easily evaluate customer profitability, and were required to review key metrics and corrective actions with management at regular intervals.
 The Reps were trained on the key levers to use to manage customer level profitability, such as adjusting discounts and service levels, and provided with talking points to use in communicating changes to customers.